-Scott Southmayd is in his 19th season with the University of Iowa football program.
-He is in his seventh year as director of player personnel.
+Scott Southmayd is in his 20th season with the University of Iowa football program.
+He is in his eighth year as director of player personnel.
 Southmayd served as Iowa’s quality control director for eight years (2006-13) and administrative assistant for four years (2002-05).

 As Iowa’s director of player personnel, Southmayd is involved in many facets of the football program; with the focus being on assisting with Iowa’s recruiting efforts.
 His main responsibilities include prospect identification, roster management, and on-campus recruiting.

 As Iowa’s quality control director, Southmayd assisted the recruiting coordinator with the administration of the recruiting process, hosting prospective student-athletes during their visit to campus and gathering information on recruits.
 He also served as a liaison with other University administration and support areas.

 As Iowa’s administrative assistant, Southmayd assisted the coaching staff in compiling statistical information, gathering information on opponents and recruits and assisting in the day to day operation of the football office.

 Following back-to-back narrow losses to open the 2020 season, Iowa won six straight games, all in Big Ten play, to complete the regular season.
 The Hawkeyes were ranked 15th in the nation in the final CFP rankings and coaches poll, and 16th by the Associated Press.

 Iowa has won three straight postseason games and 12 straight nonconference games.
 The Hawkeyes were selected to compete in the 2020 Music City Bowl, but that event was canceled.
 Iowa’s streak of eight straight bowl invitations matches the longest in school history.

 Iowa won 47 games from 2015-19, the highest total in school history over any five-year period, and a total that ranked ninth nationally.
 Iowa won its final four games in 2019 and ranked 15th in the nation in the final Associated Press and coaches polls.